+Hypural (HYP)–

-Hypural (HYP) - It is wide laterally compressed forming broad base of attachment branch of branched lepidotrichs of caudal skeleton.
+It is wide laterally compressed forming broad base of attachment branch of branched lepidotrichs of caudal skeleton.
 There are sixth hypural (HYP6) amongst which six is smallest.
 Fourth hypural (HYP4) present on the upper lobe and two on the lower lobe.
 First hypural (HYP1) is wider followed by 3rd, 4th, 2nd, 5th, and six.
 The first hypural (HYP) is anteriorly narrow but posterior wider and articulated with Parhypural and urostyle and form one foramen between parhypural and first hypural (HYP1).
 It supported three branched lepidotrichs.
-The second hypural (HYP2) ventrally attached first hypural (HYP1) and anteriorly with urostyle, its provide attachment two branched lepidotrich.
+The second hypural (HYP2) ventrally attached first hypural (HYP1) and anteriorly with urostyle, it provides attachment two branched lepidotrich.
 The third hypural (HYP3).
 Posterioly wider and supported three branched lepidotrichs.
 There is wider elongated space between 2nd and 3rd hypural and posteriorly wider.
 The fourth hypural is wider posteriorly and supported three branched lepidotrichs and anteriorly attached with urostyle.

 Fifth hypural posteriorly supported two branched lepidotrichs and six hypural also supported two branched lepidotrichs.